aakritidhardubey/Adopt_A_Life/README.md

-# Adopt_A_Life
+# 🐾 Adopt_A_Life

-A  HTML/CSS-based website to connect pets with loving homes.
+**Adopt_A_Life** is a pet adoption website built using HTML and CSS, designed to connect loving homes with pets in need.
+The site features an intuitive interface, elegant design, and showcases adoptable pets with images and details.

+## 🌟 Features

+- 🐶 Highlighted profiles of adoptable dogs
+- 🔍 Search bar to explore pet breeds
+- 🔐 Login & Sign-Up options
+- 🎨 Stylish and responsive layout
+- 💬 Social media icons for easy contact